iTyran/SK_Parkour/projects/Parkour/doc/parkour_game_starter_kit.md

 Some important points to note:

-1. Define the Point same as dollar library.
+1. Define the Point as same as dollar library.
 This allows the project to use both libraries become simple.
 2. Each time when touch point moving, calculate difference of the x-axis and y-axis  between current touch point and previous touch point.
 3. In this case, movement tendency of touch point on the x-axis direction.
 4. In this case, movement tendency of touch point on the y-axis direction.